“She was not, like so many endeavoring to put the ocean into a tea-cup, or to tie up the shifting universe in a mess of strings called law.”

 I’ve always been interested in classic literature but I can’t quite tell you why.
-In part, it comes from an interest in history, but ever since high school I’ve always wanted to tackle some of the great novels of the past.
-Theodore Dreiser has been on my reading list for quite some time.
+In part, it comes from an interest in history, but ever since high school I’ve wanted to tackle some of the great novels of the past.
+Theodore Dreiser topped my reading list for quite some time.

-Both books have heroines who come from impoverished families, and in order to escape the fate of becoming a washer woman or a factory worker, they are each seduced by men who take them under their wing and provide for them financially; thus becoming fallen women.
-Neither Jennie or Carrie seem to be “marriage material”, however.
-Although their paramours seem to love them (or say they do), in reality they are holding out for a woman with more prestige and status.
+Both books have heroines who come from impoverished families, and in order to escape the fate of becoming a washer woman or a factory worker, they are each seduced by men who take them under their wing and provide for them financially; thus they become fallen women.
+Neither Jennie nor Carrie seem to be “marriage material”.
+Although their paramours seem to love them (or say they do), in reality they are each holding out for a woman with more prestige and status.

 On the other hand, Jennie is born into a large German family which continually has difficulty making ends meet.
-Although she does try to work as a washer woman and a maid, it is never enough income for her family.
-She is at first seduced by the generous Senator Brandor, who seems to be quite taken with her and gives her plenty of money for her family.
+She tries to work as a washer woman and a maid, but it is never enough income for her family.
+At first seduced by the generous Senator Brandor, the man of prestige is quite taken with her and gives her plenty of money for her family.
 Although the details of their sexual relationship are quite vague, she later gives birth to a child and Senator Brandor dies.
 Next she is seduced by another affluent man, Lester Kane.
-At first it seems that he wants to trifle with her only, but their relationship turns into a long term cohabitation.
+At first it seems that Lester wants to trifle with her only, but their relationship turns into a long term cohabitation.

 Neither Lester’s nor Jennie’s family approves of their bond, but Lester stands to lose his entire fortune and inheritance unless he marries Jennie or leaves her.
 Waffling for years between the two, he finally abandons their relationship to marry a wealthy woman.

 Unlike Carrie, Jennie never seems to find the motivation to become her own person.
-Although she is put up into a tiny cottage and is provided for financially (by Lester), she leads a sad, kind of aimless life, full of loneliness and longing.
+Although she’s put up into a tiny cottage and is provided for financially (by Lester), she leads a sad, kind of aimless life, full of loneliness and longing.

 Because both of these novels explore similar themes I was led to do a bit of research on Theodore Dreiser.
-I was wondering if he had entered into a similar relationship at one point but clues were rather sparse on this point.
-I did learn that Dreiser was born into a large German family, and the fictional Gerhardt family was based partly on his own.
-He was also an outspoken Socialist , which was most likely due to the experiences formed by his past.
+I wondered if he entered into a similar relationship at one point but clues were rather sparse on this point.
+I learned that Dreiser was born into a large German family, and the fictional Gerhardt family was based partly on his own.
+He was also an outspoken Socialist, which was most likely due to the experiences formed by his past.

-I did find this quote over on Spartacus Educational, which seems to provide a bit of clarity:
+I found this quote over on Spartacus Educational, which provides a bit of clarity:

 Since his early days of journalism Dreiser began to observe a certain type of crime in the United States that proved very common.
 It seemed to spring from the fact that almost every young person was possessed of an ingrown ambition to be somebody financially and socially.
 Dreiser described this as a form of disease.
 He added that he observed many forms of murder for money…the young ambitious lover of some poorer girl… for a more attractive girl with money or position…it was not always possible to drop the first girl.
 What usually stood in the way was pregnancy.

 You may be wondering why I took all the trouble to write these many words on a subject which is unrelated to tea.
 I suppose I found myself contemplating these heroines and what life must have been like for women 100 years ago.
-I suppose it’s a good sign when you read a book that makes you really think for a while about your own circumstances.
+It’s a good sign when you read a book that makes you really think for a while about your own circumstances.

 As I reflect upon my own life, I know I could be more well-off, better dressed, etc. But having a personal freedom which is tied to making my own way in the world has become very important to me.
 Entering into a union based on love is far preferable than a union based on necessity.
 However, women did not have as many options until more modern times.